 Thematic discourse network analysis of curricular documents

 Using thematic discourse network analysis (TDNA) to find interconnected themes in the BSC curricular documents begins with using CDA to find candidate themes.
-In parallel, we converted each BSC curriculum document is converted into a linguistic network (Bruun et al, 2009, Andersen 2017).
+In parallel, we converted each BSC curriculum document into a linguistic network (Bruun et al. 2009, Andersen 2017).
 In such a network, nodes represent words/phrases, and connections (directed links) represent adjacency and order of appearance in the text.
 For example, the phrase students should learn would be represented by three nodes and two arrows: students -> should -> learn.
-Then in each network we used a network clustering algorithm to find clusters of words (Andersen 2017, Bruun et al. 2019).
+Then, in each network, we used a network clustering algorithm called Infomap (see e.g. Bohlin et al. 2014), to find clusters of words (Andersen 2017, Bruun et al. 2019).
 In these networks, words shared connections within the cluster it is part of as well as outside of that cluster.
 On average though, words within a cluster shared more connections than they did with other clusters.
 Because words shared connections with other clusters, we were able to make maps of how clusters for each linguistic network were related.
 Thus, we were able to make candidate maps of each iteration of the BSC curriculum document.
 In these maps, each cluster represented a candidate theme, which could be scrutinized by analysing the connections in the cluster.
 This enabled a crucial step in the TDNA methodology; comparing and contrasting the candidate themes, which could be identified in the network maps, with candidate themes, which were identified using CDA.
 We found that on the one hand, some CDA themes was either not found as themes in the network maps or we could only make a weak argument of correspondence.
 On the other, some themes emerged from the network maps, which we thought of as relevant, but which were not part of the initial CDA.
 This led to both changes to network analysis and to new interpretations in light of the CDA.
-These changes resulted in adding rules for converting curricular documents to linguistic networks.
-As an example, one such rule was to remove the present form of the Danish word for the verb to be, because it is very common and would appear central in the network without providing much information about discursive practices.
-Other examples included choosing one word for a collection of words (all grammatical forms of the Danish word for apply was merged to one).
 Having made new networks and network maps, the process was repeated in order to reach alignment between network maps and critical interpretations.
 The final products were a set of networks, network maps, where clusters represented themes, and an interpretation of these themes in light of the Danish upper secondary education.